jdreese79/PiInTheSky/README.md

 3/20/19- We screwed the wood pieces together and added a stand to keep it standing upright without us holding it.
 We also started making a solidworks rendering of it.

+3/25/19- Today we began working on the code for our project.